hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

     C
     D        Declare the list final.

- In Java you can use Collections.unModifiableList() method  to create read only List ,   Collections.unmodifiableSet() for creating read-only Set like read only HashSet and similarly creating a read   only Map in Java, as shown in below example-Any modification in read only List will result in   java.lang.UnSupportedOperationException in Java.
+ In Java you can use Collections.unModifiableList() method  to create read only List ,   Collections.unmodifiableSet() for creating read-only Set like read only HashSet and similarly creating a read   only Map in Java, as shown in below example-Any modification in read only List will result in   *java.lang.UnSupportedOperationException* in Java.

 31- Finding Errors
 Which of the following indicates what is WRONG with the statement below?
-    A
+    A    N/A
     B        The left hand side allows objects to be stored in the collection, while the right hand side   restricts collection members to being strings.
     C        An ArrayList cannot be a list.
     D        All of the above